Cinnamon can actually be beneficial to your health. Or it can be harmful. It all depends on which type is in your spice jar.

 There’s actually more than one type of cinnamon, and they are NOT created equal.
 Think of apples, for example, some are red and sweet, with yellow flesh, others green, tart, and those have a whiter flesh.
 Similarly, there are several species of cinnamon, and their mix of healing to damaging components vary.

-As far as flavor, unless you are an advanced food snob, and pay careful attention, they all taste and smell like, well, cinnamon.
-There’s more than one way that cinnamon can benefit your health.
+As far as flavor, unless you are an advanced food snob, and pay careful attention, they all taste and smell the same.
+There’s more than one way that it can benefit your health.
 Every part of the cinnamon tree has pharmacological properties.
 The medicinal value varies between the bark, leaf, root, and flower.
-For the purposes of this article we will discuss cinnamon bark.
+For the purposes of this article we will discuss its bark.
 We see it most often as powder and also rolled into little sticks.
-Aside from its delightful aroma, cinnamon is actually linked to healing many common ailments like respiratory issues, digestive upset, arthritis, and more.
+Aside from its delightful aroma, it is actually linked to healing many common ailments like respiratory issues, digestive upset, arthritis, and more.

-The key is in owning and using the RIGHT or good cinnamon.
+The key is in owning and using the RIGHT cinnamon.

 The second method of recognizing the real from the evil, is readily visible if you have cinnamon sticks.
-Take a look at your cinnamon stick.
+Take a look them.

 Is it one thick smooth piece of bark, rolled somewhat, or does it have many flaky, paper thin layers of bark?
 The one that’s more common in the U.S. is the thicker one as seen on the left.
-That’s Cassia Cinnamon.
-If your cinnamon looks like the lighter colored one, and is thin flakier rolls of bark, then congratulations, you already own the good one!
+That’s Cassia.
+If yours looks like the lighter colored one, and is thin flakier rolls of bark, then congratulations, you already own the good one!

 Which one is in your spice rack?

 That depends on where you live.
 If you live in the U.S., you most likely have cassia cinnamon (the bad one, CC, sorry).
 You can most likely blame geographics as it is apparently easier to import from Vietnam than India, as it comes directly across the Pacific Ocean.
-Another name for Vietnamese cinnamon is Saigon Cinnamon, named for the Vietnamese city (this is the one Costco sells).
+Another name for the Vietnamese version is Saigon, named for the Vietnamese city (this is the one Costco sells).